pensando/dsc-drivers/drivers/linux/pds/vdpa/pds_vdpa.rst

 .. note: can be edited and viewed with /usr/bin/formiko-vim

 ==========================================================
-PCI vDPA driver for the Pensando(R) DSC adapter family
+PCI vDPA driver for the AMD/Pensando(R) DSC adapter family
 ==========================================================

-Pensando vDPA VF Device Driver
+AMD/Pensando vDPA VF Device Driver

-Copyright(c) 2022 Pensando Systems, Inc
+Copyright(c) 2023 Advanced Micro Devices, Inc

 Overview
 ========

-The ``pds_vdpa`` driver is a PCI and auxiliary bus driver and supplies a vDPA device for use by the virtio network stack.
+The ``pds_vdpa`` driver is an auxiliary bus driver that supplies a vDPA device for use by the virtio network stack.
 It is used with the Pensando Virtual Function devices that offer vDPA and virtio queue services.
-It depends on the ``pds_core`` driver and hardware for the PF and for device configuration services.
+It depends on the ``pds_core`` driver and hardware for the PF and VF PCI handling as well as for device configuration services.

 Using the device
 ================

 The ``pds_vdpa`` device is enabled via multiple configuration steps and depends on the ``pds_core`` driver to create and enable SR-IOV Virtual Function devices.

-Shown below are the steps to bind the driver to a VF and also to the associated auxiliary device created by the ``pds_core`` driver.
-This example assumes the pds_core and pds_vdpa modules are already loaded.
+After the VFs are enabled, we enable the vDPA service in the ``pds_core`` device to create the auxiliary devices used by pds_vdpa.

+Example steps:

 .. code-block:: bash

   #!/bin/bash

   modprobe pds_core
+  modprobe vdpa
   modprobe pds_vdpa

-  PF_BDF=`grep "vDPA.*1" /sys/kernel/debug/pds_core/*/viftypes | head -1 | awk -F / '{print $6}'`
+  PF_BDF=`ls /sys/module/pds_core/drivers/pci\:pds_core/*/sriov_numvfs | awk -F / '{print $7}'`

   # Enable vDPA VF auxiliary device(s) in the PF
-  devlink dev param set pci/$PF_BDF name enable_vnet value true cmode runtime
+  devlink dev param set pci/$PF_BDF name enable_vnet cmode runtime value true

   # Create a VF for vDPA use
   echo 1 > /sys/bus/pci/drivers/pds_core/$PF_BDF/sriov_numvfs